calculuswhiz/Assembly-Syntax-Definition/README.md

 This is the greatest x86 Assembly (AT&amp;T) syntax definition of All Time

-Sublime syntax defn. for x86 assembly (GAS)
+Sublime Text syntax defn. for x86 assembly (GAS)

 Purpose:  I couldn't find any (good ones?) online, so I made one myself for ECE391.
 Everything I found was NASM, FASM, Intel, or just garbage.
 This is not to say that this definition is perfect, but for the purposes of ECE391, it will do just fine.